Scorpio Tankers Announces Repu - GuruFocus.com

 MONACO, Jan.
-11, 2023 (GLOBE NEWSWIRE) -- Scorpio Tankers Inc. (:STNG) (“Scorpio Tankers,” or the “Company”) announced today that it has purchased its common shares in the open market.
+11, 2023 (GLOBE NEWSWIRE) -- Scorpio Tankers Inc. (NYSE:STNG, Financial) (“Scorpio Tankers,” or the “Company”) announced today that it has purchased its common shares in the open market.

 Purchase of Common Shares